syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Add Custom Stamp using Rubber Stamp Annotation

-Essential PDF supports adding custom stamp in an existing PDF document by using the [PdfRubberStampAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfRubberStampAnnotation.html) class along with different appearance settings through [PdfAppearance](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfAppearance.html).
+Essential&reg; PDF supports adding custom stamp in an existing PDF document by using the [PdfRubberStampAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfRubberStampAnnotation.html) class along with different appearance settings through [PdfAppearance](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfAppearance.html).
 This custom stamp is movable and resizable.

 Rubber stamp annotation displays text or graphics intended to look like it is stamped on the page with a rubber stamp.
 When opened, it displays a pop-up window containing the text of the associated note.